verus-lang/verus/source/docs/guide/src/ide_support.md

-# Verus IDE support with custom rust-analyzer
+# Adding IDE Support for Verus Using a Custom Version of rust-analyzer

 ## Quickstart
+The steps below walk you through compiling a Verus-specific version of rust-analyzer and installing it in VS Code.
 After following the below steps, when you save a file, this custom rust-analyzer will run Verus for that file and display Verus results.
 It also provides Verus syntax support, IDE functionalities, and Verus-specific code actions.

 #### 1. Compile custom rust-analyzer